-If you are travelling to an area and there is a warning from FCO for British nationals to return to the UK, you should seek assistance from Key Travel to help you to re-arrange your travel.
+If you are travelling to an area where there is a warning from FCDO for British nationals to return to the UK, you must follow advice and act on it as soon as practically possible and should seek assistance from Key Travel to help you to re-arrange your travel.
 Insurance will cover out-of-pocket expenditure and may help you leave the area if you are unable to get assistance from Key Travel or any other source, such as the British Embassy or consulate.

-If you cannot go ahead with your planned trip due to travel restrictions imposed by an overseas government, but there is no FCO advice against travel to that country, unfortunately you will not be covered for the cost of cancellation.
+If you cannot go ahead with your planned trip due to travel restrictions imposed by an overseas government, but there is no FCDO advice against travel to that country, unfortunately you cannot make claim for the cost of cancellation.

-If a lock down is imposed by an overseas government while you are in the country/area, and you cannot return home as planned, you should contact Key Travel immediately to make alternate travel arrangement.
-You will be covered for additional accommodation and transport, but not food.
+If there is a lock down imposed by an overseas government while you are in the country/area, and you cannot return home as planned, you should contact Key Travel immediately to seek assistance in making alternate travel arrangement.
+Unfortunately you cannot make claim for additional expenditure.